'I'm the wrong guy to go at!' - LeBron James fires back at Ibrahimovic over 'stay out of politics' jibe | Goal.com

 "I was part of my community, I’ve seen the things that are going on.
 I have a group of 300-plus kids in my school that are going through the same thing and they need a voice.
 I am their voice and I use my platform to shed light on things that are going on, not only in my community but around this country and around the world.

 "There is no way I will ever just stick to sports because I know with this platform, how powerful my voice is.
-You can ask Renee Montgomery if I had just shut up and dribbled.
+You can ask Renee Montgomery (former WNBA player and now part-owner of Atlanta Dream) if I had just shut up and dribbled.
 Seeing that beautiful black woman today become a part of an ownership group now with the Atlanta Dream.

 "He did say that, right?
 Yeah.
 I thought he said that.
 I speak from a very educated mind.
 I’m the wrong guy to go at because I do my homework."